Objectives, Leadership Design and Benefits

 The CAR initiative is led by a cross-institutional steering committee, chaired by University of West Georgia President Dr. Kyle Marrero, in conjunction with the USG Office of Organizational Effectiveness, under Vice Chancellor for Organizational Effectiveness John Fuchko III.
 Huron Consulting has been engaged to work with USG institutions to develop data requests and provide feedback to the USG.

-Each institution within the system will have an opportunity to participate in the effort over the next two years and will provide recommendations as to how it may better utilize its resources and improve services to students.
+Each institution within the system will have an opportunity to participate in the effort over the next two years and will provide recommendations as to how it may better utilize their resources and improve services to students.

 What are the major components of the CAR?